PhD Student in Human-Computer Interaction

 “Towards a Learner-Centered Explainable AI.”

-Conditionally accepted to Workshop on Human-Centered Explainable AI (HCXAI) at the ACM Conference on
+In Workshop on Human-Centered Explainable AI (HCXAI) at the ACM Conference on

 Human Factors in Computing Systems, CHI 2022.